divineisking/printf/README.md

-handle the following flag characters for non-custom conversion specifiers; + space #
+handle the field width for non-custom conversion specifiers